-For example, Figure 5 shows two iterations of a single process in a parallel CVM run.
+For example, Figure 7 shows two iterations of a single process in a parallel CVM run.
 Each iteration is composed of two barrier epochs: that of barrier 1, and that of barrier 2.
-After barrier 1, $p_1$ modifies data x.
-After barrier 2, $p_1$ modifies y.
+After barrier 1, p_1 modifies data x.
+After barrier 2, p_1 modifies y.
 The application goes into overdrive mode after the first iteration.
 Hence, given the behavior during the first iteration, we expect x to be modified after the next occurrence of barrier 1, and y to be modified after the next occurrence of barrier 2.
 Bar-u would trap this write by making a twin when the first write to the page during the barrier epoch occurs.
 However, without recourse to segvs, we must assume that the write will take place and make the twin ahead of time.
 We therefore make a twin of x and make it writable before we leave barrier 1.
 Upon arriving at barrier 2 for the second time, the diff is created as normal and write protection is removed.
 The only difference from bar-u at this point is that we have no idea whether the write actually occurred.
 We can dispense with updating the page elsewhere if the resulting diff is zero-length.
 However, the twin and diff creations are pure overhead if the write did not happen.
 We do not expect this to be common, however, as this technique is only applicable when access patterns are highly predictable.

-Figure 5: Iterations and Overdrive
+Figure 8: Overdrive Speedups

 Note that although segvs no longer occur and that we may attempt to create diffs for pages that are not accessed, bar-s will still be correct.
-Any unanticipated write will be trapped by a segv, at which point the protocol can revert to bar-u (or, as in our prototype, complain loudly and exit).
+Any unanticipated write will be trapped by a segv, at which point the protocol reverts to bar-u.